djhmateer/AltNetDI/README.md

 Do the examples in the following order :-)  Have left this crazy numbering system so it's in sync with the video

-1. Dependency injection - Just a Reader and Writer
+"1.
+Dependency injection - Just a Reader and Writer"

 7. Manager comes along wants you to write business logic that looks for [OldDbName] and replace it with [NewDbName] in Sql script input file - Addition of a Transformer class